 |---|---|---|---|---|---|---|---|

-The matrix says the boring true thing: there is no free lunch. o3 is the strongest at the math itself but is slow and expensive.
-Gemini Deep Think trades a notch of raw deductive horsepower for a much larger context and a friendlier price.
-DeepSeek R1 is shockingly capable for the money and writes the cleanest scratch work, with a softer track record on catching its own mistakes.
-Claude Opus 4.7 with extended thinking is the long-context analyst — its math is solid, its narrative work is exceptional, and its weak spot is dense symbolic manipulation.
+The matrix says the boring true thing: there is no free lunch.
+GPT-5.5 at high reasoning effort is the strongest at the math itself but is slow and expensive.
+Gemini 3.1 Pro trades a notch of raw deductive horsepower for a much larger context and a friendlier price.
+DeepSeek V4-Pro is shockingly capable for the money and writes the cleanest scratch work, with a softer track record on catching its own mistakes.
+Claude Opus 4.8 with extended thinking is the long-context analyst — its math is solid, its narrative work is exceptional, and its weak spot is dense symbolic manipulation.

-o3 is the default for any math problem where being wrong is expensive.
-Inside OpenAI's reasoning family, it is the model that most reliably sustains a long deductive chain without drifting, and it has the strongest self-verification habits we have seen in production.
-On hard problem sets like AIME and on graduate-level science reasoning evaluations such as GPQA Diamond — results published by OpenAI and by independent evaluators — o3 has been the reference point that other 2026 reasoning models are measured against.
+GPT-5.5 at high reasoning effort is the default for any math problem where being wrong is expensive.
+Inside OpenAI's lineup, the high-reasoning-effort mode is the configuration that most reliably sustains a long deductive chain without drifting, and it has the strongest self-verification habits we have seen in production — it is now the home for the deep step-by-step reasoning that earlier reasoning-specialist models were built for.
+On hard problem sets like AIME and on graduate-level science reasoning evaluations such as GPQA Diamond — results published by OpenAI and by independent evaluators — GPT-5.5 at high reasoning effort has been the reference point that other 2026 reasoning configurations are measured against.
+Claude Opus 4.8 and Gemini 3.1 Pro sit neck-and-neck right behind it.

-The thing o3 does that lesser models don't: it slows down on purpose.
+The thing high reasoning effort does that lesser configurations don't: it slows down on purpose.
 Give it a multi-step optimization problem or a proof and it will spend real time exploring, backtracking, substituting candidate answers back into the original constraints, and rejecting branches that don't close.
 The output is not a dazzling first draft.
 It is a verified one.

 - The problem is genuinely hard — competition math, non-trivial proofs, multi-constraint optimization, edge cases in numerical methods.